-

 Lancashire Day Celebrated Across Historic County

-Lancashire Day on 27 November celebrates the county’s rich heritage, identity, and community spirit, emphasizing historic boundaries and uniting residents through events and the red rose flag.
+Lancashire Day on 27 November celebrates the county’s rich heritage and identity, emphasizing true boundaries and uniting people through events and county flag.

 -